opendocsg/slw-judgments-backfill/2008_SGCA_5/report.md

 **_The exceptional nature of an interim mandatory injunction_**

 75     In any event, an interim mandatory injunction is a very exceptional discretionary remedy.
 There is a much higher threshold to be met in order to persuade the court to grant such an injunction as compared to an ordinary prohibitive injunction.
-Case law has established that the courts will only grant an interim mandatory injunction in clear cases where special circumstances exist (see _Chin Bay Ching v Merchant Ventures Pte Ltd_ [2005] 3 SLR 142 at [37] and _Locabail International Finance Ltd v Agroexport_ [1986] 1 WLR 657 at 663–664).
+Case law has established that the courts will only grant an interim mandatory injunction in clear cases where special circumstances exist (see _Chin Bay Ching v Merchant Ventures Pte Ltd_ <span class="citation">[2005] 3 SLR 142</span> at [37] and _Locabail International Finance Ltd v Agroexport_ [1986] 1 WLR 657 at 663–664).

 76     In the present appeal, there was no reason to grant the Interim Injunction because there was simply no urgency or pressing need which warranted the ordering of such an interlocutory measure.
 By the time the appeal came before this court, a lengthy period of time had already elapsed since the dispute first arose.
 In our view, it could plainly be inferred from the appellant’s inaction _visà-vis_ commencing arbitration that the appellant would not suffer inordinate prejudice by waiting for